stdware/substate/README.md

 Such workflow is not only time-consuming, but also tightly tied to the specific application features, which is too inflexiable to handle the ever-changing developing requirements.

-We propose a flexible and efficient undo framework which not only allows developers to implement undo/redo features in less time, but also strictly ensures the **crash consistency** of the application.
+We propose a flexible and efficient undo framework which not only allows developers to implement undo/redo features in less time, but also strictly ensures the **crash consistency** of the application by applying WAL strategy.

 ## Highlights